DeSevilla/FractalGen/README.md

 Can generate [Julia sets](https://en.wikipedia.org/wiki/Julia_set) and variations on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-The command to run is `python main.py --config CFG`, where CFG is the path of a YAML configuration file.
+The command to run the fractal generator is `python main.py CFG`, where CFG is the path of a configuration file.
 See default.yaml and variable.yaml for example configs.
 Full config parameter documentation is below.

 ![spiraling tiled fractal](./examples/julia0031_169_50.png)